Bake or Break

 Overhead view of ingredients for vanilla pudding

-• Milk – Whole milk is your best bet here; it will create the richest, creamiest texture.
+• Milk – Whole milk is your best bet here as it creates the richest, creamiest texture.

-• Vanilla extract, vanilla bean paste, or vanilla bean – I like to use vanilla bean paste or my homemade vanilla extract in this recipe.
+• Vanilla – Homemade vanilla pudding calls for the real deal, either vanilla extract, vanilla bean paste, or vanilla bean.
+I like to use vanilla bean paste or my homemade vanilla extract.

 How to Make Vanilla Pudding

-Like other homemade puddings, you need to plan ahead a bit to make it and have it chilled by the time you want to serve it.
-But, also like other puddings, you can have it mixed and chilling in short order.
-Just gather all your ingredients, get whisking, and you’ll have it ready for the refrigerator in about 15 minutes.
+Like other homemade puddings, this vanilla pudding recipe requires a bit of planning as it will need time to chill before you serve it.
+But, also like other puddings, you can have it mixed and ready for the refrigerator in about 15 minutes.
+Follow the steps below and scroll to the recipe card for printable instructions.

-Cook.
 Place the saucepan over medium heat and cook, whisking frequently, until the mixture thickens and begins to bubble.
 Then, reduce the heat to medium-low and stir constantly for 5 to 6 minutes, or until the mixture noticeably thickens.
+You’ll know the pudding is ready when it’s thick enough to coat the back of a spoon.
+Run your finger through it — if the line holds and doesn’t fill back in, it’s done.

 Overhead view of vanilla pudding in 3 custard cups and fresh berries